launchdarkly/LaunchDarkly-Docs/README.md

 When you open a docs PR, it creates a unique staging site.
 The URL for each site is linked in the PR page in the repo.

-Staging is automatically refreshed on push to master.
+Staging is automatically refreshed on push to main.
 See [Build & Deploy](#-build--deploy).

 ## (Internal LaunchDarkly use only) 🚀 Building and deploying the docs site

-GitHub action automatically builds and deploys to staging on push to master.
+GitHub action automatically builds and deploys to staging on push to main.

 If you want to manually deploy your own branch to staging, do this: